 Regarding questions on “how can bootstrap simulation eliminate unrelated gene signatures?
 Why running the bootstrap over 1000 samples is sufficient?
 Why not 100 or 10000?
 What is multicore hardware needed?”

 Both bootstrap methods are non-parametric with no assumption of the population distribution, therefore sufficient large amount of simulation will provide us empirical distribution where can be consulted for statistics testing.
 It largely depends how much the “downstream genes target” eliminated will be impacted by the upstream regulator revealed from the SEM fitting.
 100 could work but in our exercise 1000 rounds ensures a stable empirical distribution curve.
 In our implementation, we rely on the parallel process to conduct the bootstrap simulation, therefore a multicore hardware is recommended.
 As the example shown in the manuscript on KEGG pathway analysis with 28 categories, it can take up to a couple of hours to finish this step.
-If no multicore is detected, the application to execute a serialized solution which can take much longer time to complete. (done)
+If no multicore is detected, the application to execute a serialized solution which can take much longer time to complete.

+I will prepare a curve of 100, 200, 500, 700, 1000 rounds.

+(done)

 Results: line 152: sometimes ... help ... proposed new hypothesis - when does it help and when it does not?
 Why are the results provided in zipped file, are they so large? line 165: A Use Case of ...., line 190: ... out hypothesis ... it is unclear what is being referred to